BenPhillips-21/BenPhillips_T1A3/README.md

 Link to source control repository: https://github.com/HolidayGuy21/BenPhillips_T1A3/tree/main/src

+Link to Trello Board https://trello.com/b/K35wxBo9/benphillipst1a3

+Link to Presentation (PART 1) https://www.loom.com/share/9d4476d0eeee493bbaa15337c215f4ef
+Link to Presentation (PART 2) https://www.loom.com/share/31bb438b909e4b1fadcb758349b60e2e

 My application adheres to 'PEP 8 - Style Guide for Python Code' written by the creator of Python, Guido Van Rossum.

+**How To Run The Game**

+I have created a simple wrapper for the app to run the game.
+In order to run the game, first navigate to the terminal and type in './Saloon_Game.sh' and then the program should run.
+If that doesn't work, type in 'chmod +x Saloon_Game.sh' and then retry and the script will work.

 __Features:__